 Use pain medicine as needed.

-Don't take an oral diet until your doctor says it's OK.
+Don't go back to an oral diet until your doctor says it's OK.
 When you do start an oral diet, pay careful attention to your neck and wound.
-If you have any saliva or drainage from the wound, or if you have increased neck pain or redness of the neck or wound, immediately stop the oral diet and contact your doctor.
-These may be signs of a possible fistula or breakdown in the wound healing process, which can happen as long as 3 or 4 weeks after the operation.
+If you have any saliva or drainage from the wound, or if you have increased neck pain or redness of the neck or wound, stop the oral diet right away and contact your doctor.
+These may be signs of a possible fistula or breakdown in the wound healing process.
+This can happen as long as 3 or 4 weeks after the operation.

 Plan a diet that helps you avoid choking.
-You may receive tube feedings and progress to soft foods and liquids as your swallowing reflex returns.
+You may get tube feedings and progress to soft foods and liquids as your swallowing reflex returns.

 Keep a pad of paper and a pen close at hand to communicate with others.